pyodide/pyodide/docs/usage/faq.md

 ## Can I use threading/multiprocessing/subprocess?

-Due to the limitation of current [wasm](https://pyodide.org/en/stable/usage/wasm-constraints.html) all packages that use parallelism (eg. rely on _fork_ and _pthread_) **may not work**.
-Accepting the performance degradation, a workaround consists of locking the number of threads down to `1` like shown below:
+No, fork and pthreads do not work in Pyodide.
+Attempts to use `threading`, `multiprocessing`, or `subprocess` will raise an `OSError`.
+You may be able to work around this by setting the number of threads to 1:

 ```py
 is_wasm = sys.platform == "emscripten" or platform.machine() in ["wasm32", "wasm64"]